 There is the mild amusement of a scene where the kids escape zombies by using a trampoline; another borrowed from Bud the zombie in George Romero’s Day of the Dead (1985) but where here the kids find that he recognises Britney Spears tunes, which surely makes for some kind of sad comedown.
 Even though the film gets an R-rating and features some more adult humour, there is nothing in the gore department that even remotely pushes the envelope.
 While we do get a zombie stripper, she remains chastely covered throughout – the film feels exactly like the scene where one of the teen nerds sees the hot policewoman turned zombie’s exposed boobs, squeezes them and then runs away for safety.

 Scouts Guide to the Zombie Apocalypse was the third directorial outing for Christopher Landon.
 Christopher is the son of actor Michael Landon known here for I Was a Teenage Werewolf (1957) and elsewhere as a regular on tv’s Bonanza (1959-73) and Highway to Heaven (1984-9).
 Christopher Landon made his screenwriting debut with Larry Clark’s Another Day in Paradise (1998) and went onto write the likes of the werewolf film Blood and Chocolate (2007) and the teen psycho-thriller Disturbia (2007), followed by Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), Viral (2016) and Paranormal Activity: Next of Kin (2021) for Blumhouse.
-He made his directorial debut with the non-genre Burning Palms (2010), an anthology of tales that deal with sexual taboo lines, followed by Paranormal Activity: The Marked Ones (2014) and subsequent to this went on to Happy Death Day (2017) and Happy Death Day 2U (2019).
+He made his directorial debut with the non-genre Burning Palms (2010), an anthology of tales that deal with sexual taboo lines, followed by Paranormal Activity: The Marked Ones (2014) and subsequent to this went on to Happy Death Day (2017), Happy Death Day 2U (2019) and Freaky (2020).

 (Nominee for Best Makeup Effects at this site’s Best of 2015 Awards).